Thomas Piketty: Career

 On 2 October 2015, Piketty received an honorary doctorate from the University of Johannesburg and on 3 October 2015 he delivered the 13th Annual Nelson Mandela Lecture at the University of Johannesburg.

 In 2015, Piketty was also elected an international member of the American Philosophical Society.
+Piketty joined the LSE in 2015 as the distinguished Centennial Professor.
+Piketty continues his research as part of the LSE International Inequalities Institute.
+His economic research focusses mainly on wealth inequalities and the use of capital in the 21st century.
+Piketty has long-standing ties to the LSE and he completed his PhD studies at the university in the early 1990s.

-On 11 February 2017, it was announced that he had joined the socialist Benoît Hamon's campaign team in the latter's presidential run.
+On 11 February 2017, it was announced that he had joined the Parti Socialiste's campaign team as an advisor to Benoît Hamon in his presidential run.
 He took in charge of EU matters, and more precisely, the Fiscal Stability Treaty (or TSCG), while Julia Cagé was responsible for the candidate's economic and fiscal platform.
 Piketty expressed his view that the TSCG should be renegotiated in order to introduce a eurozone assembly, composed of members of EU's parliaments – a "democratic government", he said, in comparison with the current system which he views as a "huis clos" (a "private, closed-door discussion", an in camera arrangement).
 Such change would currently require unanimous approval of all EU members, and Piketty has suggested that a change of rules might be necessary, saying that if countries representing 80% of EU's population or GDP ratify a treaty, it should be approved.
 He is also in favour of a "credible and bold basic income", which is one of Benoit Hamon's key proposals, although their views on the matter are different.
 The call in which Piketty and other economic researchers argue for their version of the basic income has been criticised as not "universal", a criticism he answered on his blog.

-Thomas Piketty joined the London School of Economics (LSE) in 2015 as the distinguished Centennial Professor.
-Piketty continues his research as part of the LSE International Inequalities Institute.
-His economic research focusses mainly on wealth inequalities and the use of capital in the 21st century.
-Piketty has long-standing ties to the London School of Economics and he completed his PhD studies at the university in the early 1990s.

 In addition to his research, Piketty also teaches post-graduate students at the LSE.
-His teaching and research approach is inter-disciplinary and he has been involved in the teaching of the new MSc degree in Inequalities and Social Science at the London School of Economics.
+His teaching and research approach is inter-disciplinary, and he has been involved in the teaching of the new MSc degree in Inequalities and Social Science at the LSE.